 The most common retirement savings plan, though, is a 401(k), but a 401(k) is, by definition, an employer-sponsored retirement account.
 For those who are self-employed that’s not an option.

-The IRS breaks down a number of retirement plans for the self-employed or for those who run their own businesses, which used to be referred to as Keogh plans, but we’ll lay out the basics here for you to start thinking about.
+The IRS breaks down a number of retirement plans for the self-employed or for those who run their own businesses, but we’ll lay out the basics here for you to start thinking about.